-~~A term for housing units for sale or rent in which the prices are established by the open market in which sellers and buyers of real estate set sale prices, and where landlords and renters of real estate set rent rates through arms-length negotiation and transactions.~~
+A term for housing units for sale or rent in which the prices are established by the open market in which sellers and buyers of real estate set sale prices, and where landlords and renters of real estate set rent rates through arms-length negotiation and transactions. real estate firms, property owners and landlords set selling prices and rents and residents respond to those prices with varying levels of demand.